Article I, Organization:

 - Secretary: Keeps and publishes minutes of all Board of Directors and membership meetings.
 Empowered to sign checks.
 Elected by the membership.
 Term: Two Years.

 - Treasurer: Receives all monies due the Corporation, and keeps accurate records of all transactions.
 Presents a statement twice yearly to the Board of Directors.
 Prepares the annual budget for presentation at the annual meeting, and reports the previous year's financial transactions at the annual meeting.
 All monies shall be deposited in a bank authorized by the Board of Directors as soon as possible and reasonable.
 Files the Corporation’s annual taxes.
 Empowered to sign checks.
 Elected by the membership.
 Term: Two Years.

 - Directors: Help maintain information exchange within the Corporation.
 Elected by the membership.

 Term: One Year.

 Section 3.
 Executive Staff Members: Description, Duties, Terms of Office and Method of Selection.

-- Awards Committee Chairperson: Elected by the Board of Directors with the President having two (2) votes.
+- Awards Committee Chairperson: Review scholarship/award applications and present award recommendations to the Board of Directors.
+Elected by the Board of Directors with the President having two (2) votes.
 Term: One year.

 - Certification Chairperson: Liaison between the Board of Directors and the American Board of Criminalistics and/or other certifying organizations.
 Elected by the Board of Directors with the President having two (2) votes.
 Term: Three years.